 Be open to all sorts of knowledge you can gain from any source and figure out a way to implement it in your work constructively.

-Even negative feedbacks have a positive affect on your work very often.
+Even negative feedbacks have a positive effect on your work very often.

 Tackle any hurdles you face with an open and calm mind, and a solution will always be available.
 Do not lose your individuality as an artist while trying to jump into being commercially successful.
 You need to strike a balance between both.